-Before ordering the expulsion, the board or campus behavior coordinator shall take into consideration:
+Before ordering the expulsion, the board or CBC shall take into consideration:

-- Self-defense (see glossary),

-- Intent or lack of intent at the time the student engaged in the conduct,

-- The student's disciplinary history,

-- A disability that substantially impairs the student's capacity to appreciate the wrongfulness

-of the student's conduct,

-- A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or

-- A student's status as homeless.
+- 68. Self-defense (see glossary), - 69.
+Intent or lack of intent at the time the student engaged in the conduct, - 70.
+The student's disciplinary history, - 71.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 72.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 73.
+A student's status as homeless.